Share this article

 Fungal infections

 Fungal infections like candida can also be treated with GSE.
-Just add three drops of the supplement to your dog’s food twice a day to keep the fungus under control.
+Just add three drops of the supplement to your dog’s food twice a day to help keep the fungus under control.
+This should always be used alongside conventional antifungal treatments.

 Parasites

-When using grapefruit seed extract for parasites, the recommended dose is 10-15 drops per ten pounds of body weight, three times a day.
+If you do choose to use grapefruit seed extract for parasites, alongside your pets regular parasite treatment, the recommended dose is 10-15 drops per ten pounds of body weight, three times a day.
 To keep fleas at bay, use one drop per ten pounds of body weight, twice daily.

 Is grapefruit seed extract safe for dogs?